 The second Lead Lustre bowl shape, shape 376, is shown in Doug Archer's book Imperial Glass.
 No examples have been positively identified yet.
 This is the drawing shown in Archer's book:

-Below is a bowl that roughly resembles the LL 376 but the bottom has a totally different mold structure from the LL 3762 shape and no matching candlesticks have been found.
-THEREFORE THIS MAY WELL NOT BE AN EXAMPLE OF THE LL 376.
-If matching candlesticks and another color bowl like the one below is found, then
+Below is a bowl that roughly resembles the LL 376 but the bottom has a totally different mold structure from the LL 3762 shape.
+THIS IS NOT AN EXAMPLE OF THE LL 376.

 Lead Lustre candlesticks have been found with both "solid" and "crizzled stretch" tops.
 I believe there are three

 lip variations associated with bowl shape 3762.
 Here are the decors seen to date.